GeorgeSchiro/GetCert2/README.md

     The 'GetCertPrevious' certificate store is used to house the previously bound 'old' certificate (ie. one most recently removed from the 'Personal' store).
-    Set this switch False to simply delete old certificates directly.
+    Set this switch True to simply delete old certificates directly.

 -SkipSsoServer=False